“How do I import GA4 data into Google Sheets?”Digital marketer

 This is one of the options to connect data from GA4 to Google Sheets.
 These are the current methods (more in the future) to do API integrations between tools.
 These add-ons cost money, but the benefits outweigh more.

 Avoid import and export spreadsheet hell.
 Maintain everything step-by-step in Google Sheets with tools if needed.
-Stop wasting time on repetitive tasks and start focusing on important things that impacts the business.
+Stop wasting time on repetitive tasks and start focusing on important things that impact the business.
 Hire a web analyst to help you.